 Method 1: Freeze Top Two Rows Using View Tab

-Excel has some in-built features to freeze any number of rows or columns.
+Excel has some built-in features to freeze any number of rows or columns.
 In this data set, we want to freeze the top two rows.
-So, the question is, how you will do this.
+So, the question is, how you will do this?

 First, click below the cell you want to freeze the rows.
 For this data set click on cell A3.